 - Home and community energy

 - Growing the craft-based economy

 See our Calendar page for upcoming schedule of classes

-The following is an outline of programs and additional activities we will be offering.
+The following is an outline of programs and additional activities we are pursuing funding to offer.

-The school will host seasonal celebrations including a Harvest Festival, Winter Festival and a Summer Festival.
-The school will also host music events and dances.
+The school would like to host seasonal celebrations including a Harvest Festival, Winter Festival and a Summer Festival.
+The school currently presents concerts and the Olympia Old Time Music Festival.

 Arbutus Folk School is seeking funding and partnerships to open a Puget Sound Craft Heritage Center to identify, protect and promote the Northwest’s craft traditions.
 The Historical Center will work to identify and preserve knowledge and skills unique to living in the Pacific Northwest.

 The school intends to create and maintain a strong connection with the local community and the community of crafters and artists.
 We always welcome ideas about classes to teach and welcome connections to great teachers and craft leaders.
 This collaboration with the learning community is critical to our vision of listening to and being guided by your interests.

 The school is deeply interested in fostering intergenerational learning.
 Many of the skills and methods taught at the school were part of every-day living for many elders in our community.
 We deeply value this community and hope to create a network of elders to teach classes and mentor students.
 The school also plans to create special events specifically for grandparents and grandchildren to participate together.

 The school offers summer day camps and after school camps which would combine physical activity with introductions to a variety of skill development activities such as sewing, cooking, gardening, simple woodworking, storytelling etc.